Azure-Samples/app-templates-springboot-microservices-on-AKS/.github/GITHUB_ACTIONS_CONFIG.md

   + Since you just created it, the Service Principal will have Contributor Access.

-  + In the Top Menu...Click "+Add", and select Ass Role Assignment from the drop down menu...
+  + In the Top Menu...Click "+Add", and select App Role Assignment from the drop down menu...

   + In the Role Serach Box.... type "User Access Administrator"